Lack: Exploring the Theme of Scarcity in a Wasteful World – Interview with Belgian Writer Renaud Duterme

 How did you come up with the idea to address the theme of scarcity in a world that wastes so much?

 I have long been interested in the question of the links between our societies and their environment and in particular the ecological influences on the climate and on biodiversity.
 It started with the Club of Rome (1972) and its report on growth.
-We see the contradiction between the increasing number of warnings about the situation and the inability of the economic system to cope with it.
+We see the contradiction between the increasing number of warnings regarding the situation and the inability of the economic system to cope with it.
 All this because the very nature of our economic system is based on growth.
 Something that requires increasing material flows, energy flows, etc.

 What is the goal of this new book?